chegermiller/elwha-dgs/PointCountPy/README.md

 # Purpose
-This tool is meant to help people get a grain estimate based off a photo of grains.
+This tool is designed to calculate grain size estimates based off an image of grains.

 # Instructions
-1. Open the PointCountPy file
+1. Open the PointCount_Python folder
-2. Make sure you have a folder of images
+2. Create a folder of images to obtain grain size data for
 3. Run DigitalPebbleCountTool
 4. In the pop-up, answer how many points you would like to label for each image
 5. Select all images you would like to analyze from the file dialog